Irreducible decomposition for local representations of quantum Teichm\"uller space: Introduction

-In \cite{math/0407086}, the authors introduced another type of representations of $\mathcal{T}_q(\lambda)$, called \textbf{local representations}, which are well behaved under cut and paste.
-A local representation of $\mathcal{T}_q(\lambda)$ is defined by a an embedding into the tensorial product of \textbf{triangle algebras} (see definitions below).
-The local representations of $\mathcal{T}_q(\lambda)$ are classified (up to isomorphism) by a weight $x_i\in\mathbb{C}^*$ associated to each edge $\lambda_i$ and a choice of $N$-th root $c=(x_1...x_n)^{1/N}$.
+In \cite{baibonahon}, the authors introduced another type of representations of $\T\lambda$, called \textit{local representations}, which are well behaved under cut and paste.
+A local representation of $\T\lambda$ is defined by a an embedding into the tensorial product of \textit{triangle algebras} (see definitions below).
+Isomorphism classes of local representations of $\T\lambda$ are classified by a weight $x_i\in\mathbb{C}^*$ associated to each edge $\lambda_i$ and a choice of $N$-th root $c=(x_1...x_n)^{1/N}$.
 Such a representation has dimension $N^{4g-4+2s}$.

-It follows that a local representation of $\mathcal{T}_q(\lambda)$ is not irreducible.
-In this paper, we adress the question of the decomposition of a local representation into its irreducible components.
+It follows that a local representation of $\T\lambda$ is not irreducible.
+In this paper, we address the question of the decomposition of a local representation into its irreducible components.
 In particular, we prove the following result: